Wall Street, tech investors back Musk Twitter bid with $7B - KESQ

 The firm has a long history with Musk.
 It was an early investor in what would become PayPal, which Musk co-founded and was sold for $1.5 billion in 2002.

+Qatar’s sovereign wealth fund, which is contributing $375 million, declined comment Thursday.

+The Saudi prince tweeted that Musk will be an “excellent leader” for Twitter and said he looked forward to rolling about $1.9 billion worth of shares into the company.
+It was a sharp change of tone from last month, when the prince publicly criticized Musk’s takeover proposal and Musk responded by questioning Saudi Arabia’s record on “journalistic freedom of speech.”

-Originally Musk had committed to borrowing $12.5 billion with Tesla stock as collateral to buy Twitter.
+Originally Musk had committed to borrowing $12.5 billion with Tesla stock as collateral to buy San Francisco-based Twitter.
 He also would borrow $13 billion from banks and put up $21 billion in Tesla equity.

 Money from the new investors cuts the amount borrowed on the value of Tesla stock to $6.25 billion, according to the filing.
 The Tesla equity share could go from $21 billion to $27.25 billion.